-Learn more about the Keynote Speaker, Ernie Hudson, below.
+Learn more about the Featured Speaker, Misty Copeland, below.

 Click here to see sponsorship opportunities for the event.

 For sponsorship opportunities, please contact Julie Longmire-Dauray at 336-378-5023 or email@example.com.